Capital T: 2019–2020: Skulpturë

-In February 2019, Ademi released the follow-up single "Kujtime" and reached number 22 in Albania.
-Another pair of charting singles, "Hookah", "200 ditë" and "Akull", followed throughout the year with the latter peaking at number two in Albania and 64 in Switzerland.
-His later released singles, with artists such as Capital Bra, Ardian Bujupi and King Khalil, have charted in Germany, Austria and Switzerland.
-In 2019, Ademi released six singles throughout the year, including "Syt e tu", "Yalla" and "Akull", the latter reaching number two in Albania and sixty four in Switzerland.
+In February 2019, Ademi released the follow-up single "Kujtime", which reached number 22 in Albania.
+Another pair of chart singles, "Hookah", "200 ditë" and "Akull" followed throughout the year, the latter reaching number two in Albania and number 64 in Switzerland.
+Ademi released six singles throughout the year, including "Yalla" with German rapper Capital Bra.
 In July 2019, he collaborated with Albanian singer Elvana Gjata on her number one single "Fustani".
 In September 2019, he held his first concert titled "Time Capsule" at the Mother Teresa Square in Tirana.

-In November 2019, he announced that he had started working on his upcoming fifth studio album Skulpturë.
+In November 2019, he announced that he had begun work on his forthcoming third studio album, Skulpturë.
 In January 2020, he released the lead single, "600Ps", from the aforementioned album.
 His second single from the album, "Je t'aime", followed a month later, in February 2020.
 In April 2020, he released his third single "FLEX", which was a great success.
-In May 2020 he published another single called "Flawless".
-In June 2020 he published a song featuring Ledri Vula, called DMP.
-In July 2020, Ademi started releasing songs from his album Skulpturë, first one was a feature with Jay1 called "Money", and the second one was "Tu Festu".
+In May 2020 he released another single called "Flawless".
+In June 2020 he released a song with Ledri Vula called DMP.
+In July 2020, Ademi started releasing more songs from the album, such as a feature with Jay1 called "Money", and the second one was "Tu Festu".

 2021–present: Heartbroken Kids and continued success

-Ademi's upcoming fifth studio album, Heartbroken Kids, is scheduled to be released on 24 December 2021.
-Debuting at number 55 in Albania, "Plan" was released as the record's lead single in on 13 December.
-His follow-up single, "Nashta", is expected to be released on 21 December.
+Ademi's upcoming fourth studio album, Heartbroken Kids, was released on 24 December 2021.
+Debuting at number 55 in Albania, "Plan" was released as the album's lead single on 13 December.
+His follow-up single, "Nashta", was released on 21 December.
+HBK has 13 songs and features artists such as Mc Kresha, Elinel & Marin.